-In the spacious group room there is an individually designed mezzanine.
+Our rooms are distributed over two floors.
+Each of our four groups has its own group room, bedroom and changing room.
+In each group room there is an individually designed mezzanine.
 It offers a variety of stimuli for movement and a wide range of haptic, visual and spatial impressions.
 Free play takes place in the group room, a pedagogically well thought-out selection of play materials is freely accessible to the children.

+Group mealtimes and drawing/crafts activities are offered at the group tables.
 The group room and the bedroom offer retreat possibilities in the form of cosy corners, caves and mattresses.
-The walls of the care rooms are chosen in child-friendly and calming colours.
+The bedroom has a double function for use, as a playtime and sleeping room.